kuntzd99/u2_lab_useEffect_stoplight/README.md

     ```js
     <div className={lights.red ? 'red' : undefined}></div>
     ```
-  - If the red light is set to true, the top `<div>` will be given a className of `'red'`, otherwise it will be undefinied
+  - If the red light is set to true, the top `<div>` will be given a className of `'red'`, otherwise it will be undefined
   - The middle `<div>` will be given a className of `'yellow'` if `lights.yellow` is true.
   - Likewise, the bottom `<div>` will be given a className of `'green'` if the state of the green light is true

 When you've finished, make sure to start up your app with `npm start` and see if you have all three lights working properly.
 They should also be able to reset once all three are showing!
 Great!
-Now let's move onto `Highway.js`, since we're done with `StopLight.js`.
+Now let's move onto `Highway.jsx`, since we're done with `StopLight.jsx`.

 ___
 ### Highway